EffectOrientedProgramming/book/Chapters/04_Initialization.md

 ## Testing Effects

-For user-defined types, calling `.provide` with your test implementation is the way to go.
+For user-defined types, call `.provide` with your test implementation.
-However, for built-in types like `Console`, `Random`, and `Clock`, ZIO Test provides special APIs.
+But for built-in types like `Console`, `Random`, and `Clock`, ZIO Test provides special APIs.
-We will demonstrate a few, but not exhaustively cover them.
+We demonstrate some of the most common.

 ### Random

-An example of this is Random numbers.
 Randomness is inherently unpredictable.
-But in ZIO Test, without changing our Effects we can change the underlying systems with something predictable:
+With ZIO Test, we can produce predictable random numbers for testing, but without changing any Effects:

 ```scala 3 mdoc:silent
 import zio.*